Let’s talk

-Last updated on October 21, 20248 min
+Last updated on 6 November 2025 17 min

-For example, according to McKinsey, AI can reduce teachers' admin tasks by 20-40% so they can spend more time with students.
-Meanwhile, platforms like Khan Academy and Coursera already use AI-based tutoring systems that adjust to students' learning speed, offering personalized support to millions of users worldwide.
+For example, according to McKinsey, EdTech AI can reduce teachers’ admin tasks by 20-40% so they can spend more time with students.
+Meanwhile, platforms like Khan Academy and Coursera already use AI-based tutoring systems that adjust to students’ learning speed, offering personalized support to millions of users worldwide.
 AI-powered chatbots and virtual tutors also support teachers and keep students engaged in ways we couldn’t have imagined a few years ago.

 In fact, the global market for AI in education is growing fast with experts predicting a 45% annual growth rate through 2027.
 So we’re on the cusp of a big change in how we learn and teach.
-In this article we’ll look at some of the most interesting AI use cases and benefits in EdTech and how this is happening in the classroom today.

 Before we go any further, let’s look at some more numbers – they speak quite convincingly.
 The global AI in education market in 2022 was valued at around $4 billion and is projected to grow by more than 10% each year until 2032.
 What is driving this undoubtedly impressive surge, you may ask?
 As a reputable education soft dev company, we know what to answer: the growing demand for personalized learning and the recognition that AI can meet the diverse needs of today’s learners.
 In fact, you may not even realize that you use AI tools every day.
 AI is already being integrated into educational technologies in many ways, affecting various aspects of the educational process.
 Virtual assistants and university chatbots, intelligent tutoring systems, AI tools for automated grading, and much more.
 Let’s talk about it further.